iLink-CyberShARE/workflow-cwl-public/README.md

 ## Testing
 The tests folder in this repository contains input and output files used as an abstract test case and the SWIM (http://purl.org/swim) case study.

-You may use the abstract sample files for quick demo purposes.
+You may use the abstract sample files for quick demo purposes, the abstract input can be serialized, but not executed.
+The generated serialization is saved on a separate folder, the response is just an acknowledgement of the serialization process.

 ## Contributors
 Raul Alejandro Vargas Acosta